Commemorating the 125th anniversary of the incorporation

 Sara GIguère, City liaison with the DHS

-Now, 78 years later, the Silver Streak will again return to Canada, stopping at the Dorval Museum of Local History and Heritage on July 12th.
+Now, 78 years later, the Silver Streak will again return to Canada, stopping at the Sarto Desnoyers Community Centre on July 12th at 10:30 a.m.
 It will be driven by John Butte, the son of one of these adventurous women.
-He has preserved the car as well as its history, and has published “Darlene’s Silver Streak and The Bradford Model T Girls”, a lively non-fictional account of the trips the girls took and his personal journey as he searched for and found the old tin lizzie.
+He has preserved the car as well as its history, and will give a lively account of the trips the girls took and his personal journey as he searched for and found the old tin lizzie.
 This will be the first visit to Dorval for John and his wife Carmen, the second for the 91 year old Silver Streak!